5 Best Materials for Reusable Water Bottles Ranked & Explained

 If you ever find yourself in a very unfortunate situation, you could probably use one as a weapon.
 One solid swing and… well, let’s just say I wouldn’t want to be on the receiving end!

 Of course, no material is perfect.
 The biggest downside of stainless steel is the weight.
 These bottles are built like tanks, and you feel it.
 My 26 oz.
-YETI Rambler weighs 22 ounces when empty.
+YETI Rambler weighs ~22 ounces when empty.
+Compare that to my 32 oz. plastic Nalgene, which is 16 ounces lighter, and you get the idea.

 Other minor complaints?
 Stainless steel bottles can be noisy.
 Screwing the cap on, tossing in ice cubes, accidentally dropping it in a quiet library… yeah, people will turn their heads.